4 out of 4 stars

 Johnny Cipp's journal included some great foreshadowing of the tragedy to come while giving no spoilers about what it might be.
 This hook, which made me select this book in the first place, kept me reading all the way through the story.
 Though morbid, I just had to know what happened to these talented musicians to end their lives so young.
 In the end, as I suspected, Band in the Wind was an incredibly hard and gut-wrenching story to read, moving and powerful.
 I found the ending sad and emotionally draining, which I believe is the greatest mark of success for a story like this.
 Bringing your readers to the brink of tears is a true test of great character development, and Rostron succeeded admirably.
 Knowing these boys as well as I did by the end, I found it really tough to read about their deaths.

 As for negatives, there were some typographical errors in the text, mainly missing or incorrect punctuation.
 There were also occasional incorrect words used, such as "discrete" for "discreet" and "passed" for "past."
-If not for these errors, I would definitely rate Band in the Wind 4 stars.
+However, most of these errors were in the journal entries of Johnny Cipp, a young man who had not graduated high school.
+For this reason, I feel they were realistic and justified.
+Therefore, I am happy to rate Band in the Wind 4 out of 4 stars.
 It was a powerful and tragic story with fantastic character development and strong emotional involvement for the reader.
-Unfortunately, with the errors, I can only award it 3 out of 4 stars.
-I would recommend it to anyone who enjoys coming-of-age stories about young people following their dreams against the odds, but I believe music lovers will definitely get something extra out of it, as I did.
+I would recommend it to anyone who enjoys coming-of-age stories about young people following their dreams against the odds, but I believe music lovers will get a little something extra out of it, as I did.

 Band in the Wind